Everything you want to know about my favorite collagen peptides!

 If by plant based, you mean that you try to eat more veggies than meat – yes!
 If by plant based, you mean strict vegetarain – no!
 Collagen is not a vegetarian product!

 What would be a comparable substitute for vegetarians?

 Unfortunately, you need to go a different route if you are a vegetarian – but there are still options!
 First of all, you can make adjustments to your diet.
 This article has a great list of vegetarian food sources that increase collagen production.
 You can also find supplements with ingredients that help you naturally produce collagen.
 The most interesting one I’ve found is silica.
 Silica actually boosts collagen production by 50%!!
 If I was a vegetarian, I’d start there (this one looks good!), but definitely do some research on your own.
 There’s tons of information out there!

 What do you mix the matcha green tea with?

 Just to warn you – this is not a super concise recipe, but it does the trick!
 I start by heating some water in my tea kettle, and adding a scoop of matcha to a mug.
 Once the water is heated, add a few tablespoons of water to the matcha in your mug.
 Whisk until all of the matcha powder is dissolved, then add more water – about 3/4 of your mug.
-After that, I add a few tablespoons of almond milk or coconut creamer.
+After that, I’ll froth some oat milk to pour on top.
 If I’m feeling like I want a treat, I’ll also add a few drops of a vanilla stevia sweetener I have.
 And that’s it!
-So easy, and so good!
+So easy!